-Last year’s hype of mobile health app hype has blown over and moved on to other topics.
-In the meantime the mobile health market market and its players have developed into a vivid eco-system.
+Last year’s hype of mobile health app has blown over and moved on to other topics.
+In the meantime the mobile health market and its players have developed into a vivid eco-system.
 The hype has proven not to be a bubble, but has created solid businesses.

 But who forms the global mHealth community?
 Who is behind the 325,000 mHealth apps published in app stores today?
 Let’s take a closer look at the stakeholders involved.

 The new “mHealth Economics 2017 – Current Status and Future Trends” report reveals a 2017’s market segmentation status.
 The results are somewhat surprising: 28% of the global mHealth market is occupied by purely digital market players (mHealth app companies and accelerators / incubators) and traditional healthcare stakeholders (industry incumbents: medical device and pharma companies, health insurers, hospitals, telehealth services) hold 32% of the market.

 MHEALTH APP COMPANIES

 One of the key findings in the mHealth Economics 2017 report is that 28% of the mHealth app market consists of purely digital market players.
 It sounds obvious that in mobile health the market players are digital companies – but it’s not, when you think about where the market is coming from and who is constituting the health market: pharma companies, health insurers, medtech companies, hospitals, physicians and so.

 The origin of mobile apps has changed that market.
 A new category of market players has arrived: the “mHealth app company” – and has entirely re-shaped and disrupted the health market ever since.

 In 2017 mHealth app companies constitute 26% of the mHealth market.
 Within only 8 years the inert health market has been taken over to more than one quarter by pure digital players.

 mHealth app companies – Who are those digital intruders?